Jaidon-Smith/public_datasets/README.md

 pip install pydub
 ```

-Load the dataset, it is necessary to specify the manual directory where the zip file should be placed.
+Load the dataset, it is necessary to specify the manual directory where the zip file was placed.
 data_dir argument is optional.

 ```python